Floorp-Projects/Floorp/security/nss/doc/rst/nspr/reference/pr_closedir.rst

 The function has the following parameter:

 ``dir``
-   A pointer to a ``PRDir`` structure representing the directory to be closed.
+   A pointer to a :ref:`PRDir` structure representing the directory to be closed.

 .. _Returns: